 Since the publication of its first CCSDS Recommended Standard in 2004 (the Orbit Data Messages V.1), progress by the NavWG in developing international standards for use in space flight dynamics operations has been regular.
 New areas of flight dynamics standardization emerged in 2007, 2008, 2009, 2010, 2013, 2018, 2019, 2020, 2021, and 2023.
 Throughout the history of the Working Group, there have been a number of developments and some interesting future directions that will be discussed in this Concept Paper, which proposes solutions to some of the challenges that have been faced by the Working Group over the years.

 Attempts to address problems associated with the interrelated concepts of inheritance, duplication, and consistency have led to the notion of a "universal, modular message".
 The concept of this modular Navigation Functions Message has been a low-level discussion topic within the NavWG for several years (since Fall 2014).
-Over time, this concept has been known by several names within the NavWG, from the relatively mundane ("Navigation Functional Message", "Modular Message"), to the grandiose ("Super Message"), to the fantastic ("Frankenstein Message").
+Over time, this concept has been known by several names within the NavWG, from the relatively mundane ("Navigation Functional Message", "Modular Message"), to the grandiose ("Super Message"), to the ridiculous ("Frankenstein Message").
 For the purposes of this Concept Paper, the proposed project will be called the "Navigation Functions Message" (NFM).

 Acronyms